 - Explore connections, collaborators, related work and more

-I am a Lecturer in Politics at the University of York since September 2019.
-Prior to joining York, I was a researcher and lecturer at Sciences Po Paris.
+I am a Senior Lecturer in Politics at the University of York.
+Prior to joining York in September 2019, I was a researcher and lecturer at Sciences Po Paris.

 My research focuses on the psychological processes that underlie the political behaviour of mass publics from a dual perspective.
 On the one hand, it focuses on how voters' personality traits are associated with their political choices, while on the other it seeks to understand the role that individual emotions play on political decision-making.